 Where there’s water, there are fishing opportunities.
 That may sound like the kind of wisdom that comes from a fortune cookie, but it’s actually something vague and somewhat fallacious we just made up.
-But we have amassed an expertise in travel all things travel, so we here at Plum Guide know a thing or two about where you’ll find some top notch fishing lodging holidays.
+But we have amassed an expertise in all things travel, so us experts here at Plum Guide know a thing or two about where you’ll find some top notch fishing lodging holidays.
+So, what follows is a comprehensive list of some of the best and most-surprising places for fishing lodge holidays in the world.
+From Los Angeles and Lisbon to Cornwall and Tel Aviv, we’ll guide you on what to expect, where to set up your gear and what kind of fish you should be looking out for.

 It may be an urban metropolis, but this business and transportation hub is surprisingly leafy and dotted with plenty of places to set up your fishing lodging holidays.
 Get yourself a lodge or a Plum home like Fitzclapham, near Clapham in South London and go fishing for carp, perch, bream and roach in the Clapham Common Ponds.
 On the northern side of the city, you’ll find more than 30 ponds on Hampstead Heath.
 Pick up some pike and perch, as well as other fish that didn’t fit with the alliteration of that sentence clause.
-Other top fishing spots include Birchmere Lake, Shadwells Pool and the Walthamstow Reservoirs.
+Other top spots for your London fishing lodge holidays include Birchmere Lake, Shadwells Pool and the Walthamstow Reservoirs.

 Ah, the Norfolk Broads.
 The 125-mile long waterway didn’t really need rebranding to the Magical Waterlands and Nature Reserve (ooh so snappy) but it has a ring to it, we suppose.
 A long-time favourite of fishing folk, and with good reason.
 Try your hand at catching one of the incredible variety of fish that can be found in the area: eel, carp, eel, rudd, bream, roach, perch pike and more.
 The north of the county has six blue flag beaches alone, so you know the sand and surf are going to be good.